Direct Sting: Thales’ Small LMM/FASGW-L Missiles

 (click to view full)

 The initial LMM will be a 13 kg/ 28 pound weapon, carrying a laser beam-riding missile with a range of up to 8 km/ 4.3 miles, which packs a 3 kg/ 6.5 pound blast fragmentation/ shaped charge warhead traveling at about Mach 1.5.
-Graphics show helicopter carriage of 5-7 missiles per pylon, as opposed to an M299 pylon’s carriage of 4 Hellfires, or 2 Hellfires and up to 8 DAGR laser-guided 70mm rockets.
-Photos also show the LMM mounted one per side on small UAVs, however, like the S-100 Camcopter helicopter UAV.

 LMM’s initial beam-riding guidance choice allows technology re-use from the Starstreak, and makes countermeasures more difficult, but it also means that an in-flight missile can be traced to its origin much more easily.
 Against light naval targets like fixed installations or fast boats, that’s seen as an acceptable trade-off, though the requirement for continuous guidance limits the launching helicopter’s ability to deal with swarm attacks.
 The missile can also be used against other helicopters and UAVs, and is believed to have enough punch to kill light armored vehicles – though other forms of guidance like semi-active laser, imaging infrared, or millimeter wave radar are better choices against those kinds of targets.

-LMM’s modular design will reportedly allow other guidance types to be swapped in later, and a planned semi-active laser guidance variant would hit any target “painted” by a qualified laser, with much more freedom in terms of chosen flight paths.
+LMM’s modular design will reportedly allow other guidance types to be swapped in later.
+A planned semi-active laser guidance variant would hit any target “painted” by a qualified laser, with much more freedom in terms of chosen flight paths.
 The question is how soon they’d be available.
 Production of the beam-riding LMMs is due to start in 2012, with initial deliveries expected in 2013, at an initial cost target reported to be around 50-60% of the Starstreak.
 The LMM’s planned in-service date is around 2015, the same time as the AW159 Wildcat.

 Schiebel S-100 & FASGW-L missiles